jekyllgrim/ZScript_Basics/10_Virtual_functions.md

 ## Overriding ZScript Virtual Functions

-While **virtual** is just a type of function, the one that you can even use yourself (as described above), much more often you'll be using (overriding) the existing virtual functions.
+While **virtual** is just a type of function, the one that you can even use yourself (as described above), much more often you'll be using the existing virtual functions by **overriding** them.

-The base **Actor** class has a lot of virtual functions attached to it which it calls under certain conditions *outside* of states.
+The base `Actor` class has a lot of virtual functions attached to it which it calls under certain conditions *outside* of states.
 Overriding them allows to add a bunch of effects to your actors that don't have to (or can't) be bound to a specific state.

 One of the most common virtuals you'll be using this way is `Tick()`: a virtual function that is called by all actors every game tic.
 It performs everything actors need to do continuously: changes positions, velocity, checks for collision and a bunch of other things.
-You can add your own effects into that function:
+You can add your own behavior into that function:

 ```csharp
 class TemporaryZombieman : Zombieman